 A. We receive a small amount of delegated funding from the Local Authority for the forthcoming financial year for supporting children with SEN/D. School leaders have the responsibility to use the funding to meet the different needs of all our children with SEN/D. The funding is allocated according to a formula and this funding is not attached to a particular child unless the child has an Education Health and Care Plan (EHCP).
 All schools are expected to fund the first £6000 of a child's SEND provision out of the school's main budget.
+We also use other funding sources such as pupil premium funding help children.

 The funding for children with EHCP's is very complex.
-More information on this can be found at:
+More information on this can be found at: http://cindex.camden.gov.uk/kb5/camden/cd/advice.page?id=BFTgOgElG0g&localofferchannel=0

-http://cindex.camden.gov.uk/kb5/camden/cd/advice.page?id=BFTgOgElG0g&localofferchannel=0